 Don’t have time to read this post about starting a blog?
-PIN IT for later! ** this page contains affiliate links **
+PIN IT for later! **This blog post contains affiliate links.
+I may receive commissions for purchases made through links in this post.
+I only recommend products that I believe in and/or use personally.**

 A few years ago, I was thinking about starting a blog.
 At the time, I had a toddler and I just popped out my twins.
 My days were consumed with taking care of my kids and home.
 However, part of me wanted to do something I’d been dreaming about for a long time.
 I wanted to start a blog so I could run a business online.
 I wanted my blog to make money so I could contribute to the household income and provide for extras like ballet and gymnastics.

 I had decided that I wanted to work from home for good.
 I couldn’t see myself putting my kids in daycare, trying to climb the corporate ladder or living in cubicle hell again.
 I’d done that before and had absolutely no desire to go back to that.
 So while I was home with my babies, I decided to use that time to start a blog.
 Now was the time to step out on faith and act on those dreams I had been holding inside for so long.

 If you too have the desire and have been thinking about starting a blog, I say do it!
 There’s no better time that the present to follow your heart and take action on your goals.
 And don’t worry, it’s really simple to start your blog.
 If you’ve go about 20 minutes, follow the 2 steps below to start your blog today.

 Step 1 – Setup Blue Host